bluesky/tiled/docs/source/tutorials/installation.rst

    On Linux, you may include them or omit them; it works the same either way.

-   (This difference between Mac and Linux is not due to the operating system per se.
+   (This difference between Mac and Linux is not due to the operating system *per se*.
 It just happens that modern MacOS systems ship with zsh as the default shell, whereas Linux typically ships with bash.)

 To install dependencies more selectively, decide whether you are